The Rendering > Healing Tracker effect

 Any modifications to the video-sequence require a lot of work : each frame has to be corrected separately.
 Most often, you need to remove the unwanted areas of the sequence and finally you have to replace them one by one.

 The Rendering > Healing Tracker effect allows you to apply this kind of correction really quickly : It combines the use of the Healing mode (studied in lesson 7) and the B-spline notion encountered earlier chapter.

 The Healing Tracker panel appears as illustrated opposite :

 In the first section, several choices are available for the source image or footage needed for the healing mode.
 (FX-stack, current layer, display, paper, current brush, other project, ...)

-When choosing another animated source, you may adjust the Pre- and Post-Behavior, the position and the animation mode (random animation, ping-pong, animation reduced to the image indicated in the position parameter, etc.)
+In the second section, when choosing another animated source, you may adjust the Pre- and Post-Behavior, the offset and the animation mode (normal or random animation, etc.)